Bitlancer/strings-documentation/README.md

 #### Deploy User

-A *Deploy User* is a special user account that is used when executing deploy scripts.
+A *Deploy User* is a special user account that the deploy script is run under.
+This account is required to have a username of `remoteexec`.

 This user account is accompanied by a team, since privileges can only be granted on teams, and a sudo role, which controls what the deploy user can execute as root during a deploy.

-This account is required to have a username of `remoteexec`.

 #### Using the Strings Deploy Toolkit